Synergistic Multiscale Detail Refinement via Intrinsic Supervision for Underwater Image Enhancement: Introduction

 \section{Introduction}

-Amidst the intricate and dynamic underwater environments, the considerable influence of dissolved and suspended matter on light absorption and scattering remains the primary determinant of underwater optical image quality \cite{URanker}.
-Among these factors, absorption effects contribute to challenges such as shortened imaging distances and color distortion, while scattering effects contribute to reduced image contrast and the loss of fine details.
-We aim to improve underwater optical image quality, offering robust image processing solutions for applications including underwater resource exploration, marine biology research, and underwater surveillance \cite{liu4}.
-Image enhancement methods aid scientific researchers and practitioners in gaining a deeper comprehension and analysis of image data within underwater environments \cite{jiangqiuping2}.
+In the complex dynamics of underwater environments, the quality of optical images is primarily determined by the influence of dissolved and suspended substances on light absorption and scattering \cite{URanker}.
+Absorption effects lead to challenges like reduced imaging distance and color distortion, while scattering effects diminish image contrast and detail.
+Our goal is to enhance the quality of underwater optical images, providing robust solutions for applications, such as underwater exploration, marine biology research, and surveillance \cite{liu4}.
+Image enhancement technique empowers researchers and practitioners to more effectively interpret and analyze underwater image data \cite{jiangqiuping2}.

-Underwater image enhancement is a challenging task within the field of computer vision, particularly due to the presence of scattering and blurring effects in water environments, which exhibit a multi-scale nature.
-Suspended particles and turbulence at various scales contribute to diverse degrees of influence on different portions of the image, resulting in degraded multi-scale correlated features.
-The underwater image formation model (UIFM) is as follows:
+Enhancing low-quality images poses significant challenges to the field of computer vision \cite{add5,add4,IACC}.
+These challenges arise primarily from scattering and blurring effects unique to aquatic environments, which inherently manifest in a multi-scale manner \cite{zhouIJCV}.
+Particulate matter and water turbulence at different scales have different effects on different scales have different effects on different parts of an image, leading to the degradation of multi-scale correlated features.
+The underwater image formation model (UIFM) \cite{joe} is represented as:

-where $I$ represents a clear image, $J$ denotes an underwater image, $t$ is the transmission, which is related to depth. $A$ represents the atmosphere.
+where $I$ represents the clear image, $J$ is the underwater image, $t$ represents the transmission related to depth, and $A$ denotes the atmospheric light.